shivashrestha/House-Price-Prediction/README.md

-## DSP Assignment, EPITA
+## House Price predictions using regression

-This repository contains Python modules for predicting house prices.
-It's designed for a DSP assignment at EPITA by Shiva Shrestha.
+This repository contains Python modules for predicting house prices **Modules:**

-**Modules:**

 * **preprocess.py:** This module handles data preprocessing tasks like loading, cleaning, and transforming the dataset for use in training and inference.